AngrySnout/SauerTracker/README.md

-# Sauer Tracker 2
+# Sauer Tracker 2 (Tomatenquark branch)

-Global server and player stats tracking for Cube 2: Sauerbraten.
+Global server and player stats tracking for Cube 2: Tomatenquark.

 This is the second iteration of [sauertracker.net](http://sauertracker.net/).
 It has many improvements over the original Tracker.